 Our 2005 Employee Stock and Incentive Plan, as amended and restated (the "Plan") provides the Compensation Committee with the flexibility to design cash and stock-based incentive compensation programs to promote performance and the achievement of our goals and objectives by executive officers and other key employees by allowing them to participate in our long-term growth and profitability.
 The Compensation Committee believes that providing performance-based incentive compensation is necessary to attract and retain superior executive talent and to align the financial interests of executive officers with those of our stockholders.
 A portion of each executive officer's potential aggregate compensation is in the form of incentive compensation.
 There are two types of performance-based incentive compensation used by the Compensation Committee.
-The first type is short-term incentive compensation in the form of a performance based cash award.
-The second type is long-term incentive compensation in the form of grants of performance shares, stock options, restricted stock or restricted stock units.
+The first type is short-term incentive compensation in the form of a performance based cash or stock award which generally is earned upon the achievement of certain individual and/or Company performance goals for the applicable fiscal year.
+The second type is long-term incentive compensation in the form of grants of performance shares, stock options, restricted stock or restricted stock units which generally are earned upon the achievement of certain individual and/or Company performance goals for the applicable fiscal year, as well as further vesting conditions such as continued employment, financial performance and/or comparative market performance of the Company's common stock.

-In May 2013, pursuant to the Plan, the Company issued Performance-Based Cash Awards and Performance Share Awards (as such terms are defined in the Plan) to the Company's named executive officers and other senior management.
-Under the terms of such Awards, the determination of the dollar amount of the Performance-Based Cash Awards and the number of Performance Shares which each such individual received was subject to, and calculated by reference to, the achievement by the Company of a performance goal measured by a range of targeted adjusted EBITDA performance for 2013.
+In May 2013, pursuant to the Plan, the Company issued Performance-Based Cash Awards and Performance Share Awards (as such terms are defined in the Plan) to the Company's Named Executive Officers and certain senior management (the "2013 Awards").
+Under the terms of the 2013 Awards, the determination of the dollar amount of the Performance-Based Cash Awards and the number of Performance Shares which each such individual received was subject to, and calculated by reference to, the achievement by the Company of a performance goal measured by a range of targeted adjusted EBITDA performance for 2013.
 EBITDA represents earnings (or losses) before interest, income taxes, depreciation, and amortization.
 Adjusted EBITDA further eliminates the effect of stock-based compensation and restructuring and other charges.

-The dollar amount of the Performance-Based Cash Awards and number of Performance Shares was determined in March 2014 upon completion of the Company's 2013 annual financial statements.
-Based upon the achievement of certain targeted adjusted EBITDA goals, the Company paid the following Performance-Based Cash Awards to the Named Executive Officers and the Named Executive Officers are entitled to the following number of Performance Shares (subject to the vesting conditions for the unvested shares):
+The dollar amount of the Performance-Based Cash Awards and number of Performance Shares of the 2013 Awards was determined in March 2014 upon completion of the Company's 2013 annual financial statements.
+Based upon the achievement of certain targeted adjusted EBITDA goals, the Company paid the following Performance-Based Cash Awards to the Named Executive Officers and the Named Executive Officers received the following number of Performance Shares (subject to the vesting conditions for the unvested shares):

-Named Executive Officer rmance-Based Cash Award Performance Shares

-Vested Unvested

-Michael C. Willoughby \$ 377,450 52,178 156,532

-Thomas J. Madden \$ 246,700 24,349 73,049

-Cynthia D. Almond \$ 186,550 18,043 54,129
+Named Executive Officer Performance-Based Cash Award Performan ice Shares Vested (as of December 31, 2014) Unvested (as of December 31, 2014) Michael C. Willoughby \$ 377,450 104,355 104,355 Thomas J. Madden \$ 246,700 48,699 48,699 Cynthia D. Almond \$ 186,550 36,086 36,086

-The number of Performance Shares shown in the table above are subject to four year vesting beginning with 2013 based upon continued employment and the comparative performance (on an annual and cumulative basis) of the Company's common stock on NASDAQ compared to the Russell Micro Cap Index.
+The number of Performance Shares issued under the 2013 Awards shown in the table above are subject to four year vesting, with the first vesting date being December 31, 2013, based upon continued employment and the comparative performance (on an annual and cumulative basis) of the Company's common stock on NASDAQ compared to the Russell Micro Cap Index.